 1. Torre Grossa

-Unlike many other towers, Torre Grossa is open to visitors, allowing you to climb up the 218 steps to the top for fantastic views over the town and the surrounding rolling hills and vineyards.
-Plus, as it’s the tallest of the towers, you’ll have a good view of the other towers below.
+Unlike many other towers we saw, Torre Grossa is open to visitors, so we could climb up the 218 steps to the top.
+Worth it for fantastic views over the town and the Tuscan rolling hills and vineyards!
+Get your tickets here.

 Opening Times: April – September 10 AM to 7.30 PM.
 October – March 11 AM to 5.30 PM.
 See ticket prices here.